department-of-veterans-affairs/caseflow/docs/development-process.md

 #Caseflow Development Process
 These columns in the caseflow waffle board describe the states and life cycle of a story.
+This is a work in progress and will continue to evolve to fit the needs of the team.
+We will use **Retrospectives** at the end of each sprint to facilitate this.

 ##Backlog
 Landing place for new bugs or technical stories.
 This is also a catch all for any old issues, or issues that aren't well formed enough to be considered ready for development.